 Does FSD Transfer When I Sell My Tesla?

-Generally speaking, yes—it does, although this is not written in stone for secondary buyers—and another reason that the price of FSD on a used Tesla is slightly devalued.
+Generally speaking, yes—paid-in-full FSD usually stays with the car when it is sold privately to a new owner.
+But this is not written in stone for every possible ownership path, and that uncertainty is another reason that the price of FSD on a used Tesla is slightly devalued.

 If you’re looking for more information on that topic, check out our more detailed post about it here: